MWang93/Prepare/ProductQuestion.md

 eg. Uber trips without rider review, not filling out profile information on a social network.

 #### 15. A/B test wins with significsant p-value, but you choose not to make the change
-- changes has cost: human labor costs, risk of bugs...
+- changes has cost: human labor costs, customer service time, risk of bugs...
 - inferenrial statistics: if the sample size is very large, it's extremely likely to get a significant p-value, even if the effect is very samll.

-#### 16. Radomly split users?
+#### 16. Randomly split users?
+- mentally take extreme cases. will these optionshave any effect on the control group?iIf the answer is yes (like it is obviousfor the Uber case), you can't just randomly split users.
+  - new product has a bug and it is unusable.
+  - new product is amazing and test users will use it 24/7, novelty effect
 - eg. Uber with new UI, split users in same market, results will be influenced by competition, so test by market, so we need to match comparable markets in pair.
-- check for novelty efffect.

 #### 17. What're the implications of curse of hight dimension from a product standpoint?
 - it means every event is almost guaranteed to be an outlier on at least one dimension, if you imagine an n-dimensional space, where n is the number of features, all events will end up close to the border and the center will be empty.